mmoussa2/paint/README.md

 # Paint
- - Can draw and erase on board, have option to select color, size of pen, and save the image, and there is rest button to wipe the board
+  Can draw and erase on board, have option to select color, size of pen, and save the image, and there is rest button to wipe the board

-# Technology:
+## Technologies:
   - HTML
   - CSS
   - Canvas
+  - Javascript